U.S. charges two Homeland Security workers in Chinese spying scheme | Law-Order

 Of the three other individuals, two were previously arrested as part of an earlier related complaint in March: Fan “Frank” Liu and Matthew Ziburis.
 The third individual, Qiang “Jason” Sun, remains at large, prosecutors for the Eastern District of New York said.
 Miller and Taylor were arrested in June, they said.

 The charges include obstruction of justice for allegedly destroying evidence after FBI agents asked about use of a law enforcement database with information on U.S.-based Chinese dissidents.
-The Chinese embassy in Washington did not respond to a request for comment.
+The Chinese embassy spokesman, Liu Pengyu, said that China "always asks overseas Chinese citizens to comply with the host country's laws and regulations."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)